Begin Main Content Area

 Private Schools

-Non-compliance (to both federal and state statutes)
+Non-compliance (with both federal and state requirements)

 Under Pennsylvania law, any refusal to provide the requested information is a summary offense, which may subject the offender to a $100 per day fine for the duration of the violation.